makamoa/alfred/README.md

 ### Hardware

-The codes provided are optimized for running on an CUDA capable NVIDIA GPU.
+The codes provided are optimized for running on a CUDA capable NVIDIA GPU.
-While not strictly requiered, the user is advised that the neural network training process can take several hours when running on the GPU and may become prohibitibly long if running on a CPU.
+While not strictly required, the user is advised that the neural network training process can take several hours when running on the GPU and may become prohibitibly long if running on a single CPU.

 ### Software

 The use of a Linux based operating system is strongly recommended.
-All codes were tested on a Ubuntu 18.10 system and cross platform compatility is not guaranteed.
+All codes were tested on a Ubuntu 18.10 system.

-A working distribution of python 3.8 or higher is requiered to run the provided codes.
+A working distribution of python 3.8 or higher is required.
-The use of the [anaconda python distribution](https://www.anaconda.com/) is recommended to ease the installation of the requiered python packages.
+The use of the [anaconda python distribution](https://www.anaconda.com/) is recommended to ease the installation of the required python packages.

-The usage examples of this software are provided as Jupyter notebooks and as such requiere the [Jupyter notebook](https://jupyter.org/) package to run.
-Note this package is included by default in the anaconda distribution.
+Examples of use of this software are provided as Jupyter notebooks and as such it requires the [Jupyter notebook](https://jupyter.org/) package.
+Note that this package is included by default in the anaconda distribution.